Cambrient vs.

 Multi-hop redirect chain attack

-A phishing email routes through bit.ly → Firebase → fake ADP login.
+A phishing email routes through bit.ly, then Firebase, then a fake ADP login.
 Defender rewrites the bit.ly URL, checks its reputation (clean), and delivers the email.
 Cambrient follows all 3 hops, renders the login page, detects the credential harvester, and quarantines.